ncsys-lab/dReal-clang-tidy/function-analysis/README.md

 - **Line-Level Precision**: Reports exact source locations of conflicts
 - **Propagation Tracking**: Identifies how errors cascade through call chains

-**Output**: `GraphSolverResults.json`
-- Complete analysis results for all functions
+**Outputs**:
+- `GraphSolverResults.json`:
+  - Displays error, unsolved, and solved target directory nodes
+  - Displays error and unsolved primary nodes
   - Detailed error reporting with line numbers
   - Dependency relationships for debugging
   - Final rounding mode requirements for each function
+- `GraphSolverResultsDump.json`
+  - Same but for all nodes, not just important ones

 ---

 ## 3. TODO:
-- Double check all logic
 - Test that clangtidy actually catches inline
 - Double/float math matcher still have to be verified